SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 Cons
 ++++

-* Emulates other browser's JavaScript behaviour (see below)
+* Emulates other browsers' JavaScript behaviour (see below)

 JavaScript in the HtmlUnit Driver
 +++++++++++++++++++++++++++++++++